Blaiski/agileInsight.github.io/index.md

 <sup>▶︎ _Authorisation is only needed once, and will be retained across different workspaces of your vscode._</sup>

 ### 4. Your AgileInsight Dashboard Explorer
-AgileInsight integrates your authorised agile developmemt dashboards into vscode, allowing you to access and work with your issues, cards, etc. from vscode.
+AgileInsight integrates your authorised agile developmemt dashboards into vscode, allowing you to access and work with your issues, cards, etc. from Vscode.
 Once source code has been tagged (see below), the code items become effectively synchronised to their related issues, making answers to questions such as "what is this method doing?" or "where is this issue implemented?" to be readily accessible.
 The visualisation could help with assessing the impact when a certain feature needs to be changed.
 <video width="1162" height="1012" controls="true" allowfullscreen="true" poster="video captures/Dashboard Explorer.png">
   <source src="video captures/Dashboard Explorer.mp4" type="video/mp4">
 </video>

 ### 5. Tagging Your source code
 AgileInsight offers three ways for developers to tag their source code during development.
 The tagging involves an automated three-legged operation where code items are linked to design items (e.g., an issue or user story) in source code, in versioning repository, and on the agile dashboard where design items are kept.
-Currently a developer needs to provide either the code item or the design item in concern, however a future release will reduce that to user only confirming the items that are to be tagged (see on-commit method).
+Currently, a developer needs to provide either the code item or the design item in concern, however a future release will reduce that to user only confirming the items that are to be tagged (see on-commit method).

 #### On-Commit:
 After a developer has contributed some changes to their source code and is about to commit the changes, AgileInsight detects any changed code items (e.g., methods, classes) that are eligible for tagging, and prompts the user to do so if they wish.
 In future, this will be further automated, offering checkboxes where the user only needs one click to confirm the tagging.[^checkboxes]

-[^checkboxes]: <sup>Vscode's native viewlets API does not required felxibility</sup>
+[^checkboxes]: <sup>Vscode's native viewlets API does not yet offer the required felxibility</sup>

 <video width="1154" height="874" controls="true" allowfullscreen="true" poster="video captures/On-CommitTagging.png">
   <source src="video captures/On-CommitTagging.mp4" type="video/mp4">
 </video>
 <sup>▶︎ _Those unnecessary notifications are only kept for now for development-time purposes._</sup>

 #### CI Initiated: